serendio-labs/diskoveror-ta/README.md

 # **Overview**

-DisKoveror is a Text Analytics engine developed by Serendio.
+DisKoveror is a Text Analytics framework developed by Serendio.
 Built on top of other open source packages, it provides a flexible and extensible way to extract Entities, Topics, Categories, Sentiments, and Keywords from unstructured text regardless of its source.
+The key advantage of DisKoveror over the numerous open source options is it provides access to the best-of-breed components through a plug and play approach and a unified programming interface.
+DisKoveror has also improved the output quality, in some cases, through Training sets, domain specific ontology, and folksonomy.

-DisKoveror has been used to mine brand sentiments from social media, understand customer satisfaction from emails,  extract topics from Tweets, auto-categorize legal documents and much more. .
+DisKoveror has been used to mine brand sentiments from social media, understand customer satisfaction from emails, extract topics from Tweets, compute social influence score, auto-categorize legal documents and much more.

+DisKoveror can be accessed through Java APIs or a RESTful interface.

 ## **Key Functionalities**